abhishekg785/Schmooze/README.md

 # Schmooze

+Note: I wrote this code like a million years ago 😛, it's old and crap, but it works 😎

 An real time multi-platform, multi-channel web app for online Discussion and Learning.
 The project is aimed to conduct the online group sessions for students  of the National Institute of Technology, Kurukshetra.
 <h2>The project have:</h2>